libfive/libfive/README.md

 Adjust based on your Qt installation path, and consider using [`ninja`](https://ninja-build.org/) for faster builds.

 # License
-(c) 2015-2017 Matthew Keeter; all rights reserved.
+(c) 2015-2017 Matthew Keeter

-This project will eventually be released under an open-source license, something like
+Different layers of this project are released under different licenses:
-- LGPL for `ao-kernel`,
+- `ao-kernel` is released under the LGPL, version 2 or later.
-- GPL for `guile-ao` and `Studio` and an option for commercial licensing.
+- `guile-ao` and `Studio` are released under the GPL, version 2 or later.

-Stay tuned for further details.
+Contact me to discuss custom development, integration, or commercial support.

 # Using the standalone Guile module
 ```